Return to Index

 What Can a CT Scan Tell You?

-A CT scan uses x-rays to produce three-dimensional computer images of the bones, brain, heart, lungs, intestines, and other vital organs inside the body.
-From these pictures, a doctor can find a tumor or other irregularity.
+A CT scan uses x-rays to produce three-dimensional (3D) computer images of the bones, brain, heart, lungs, intestines, and other vital organs inside the body.
+From these pictures, a doctor may find a tumor or other irregularity.
 In fact, doctors commonly use CT scans to look for suspected problems in a sick person.
 However, using CT scans to screen for abnormalities in a healthy person involves a much more complicated balance of potential benefit and harm.

 What About Total Body Scanning?